lucylow/Starfish/README.md

 * Making research data machine more readable
 * Supporting text and data mining as standards and essential tool for research

 ---
-### Introduction &#x1F49C;
-Quality data is an asset for data scientists and researchers.
-Help grow the decentralized data ecosystem by allowing users to explore, download, and publish open data sets.

-Target: AI specialists, data scientists, big data engineers, or buisness intelligence professionals.

----
 ### Judging Criteria &#x1F49C;